Guangdong Country Garden School

 Guangdong Country Garden School (CGS, 广东碧桂园学校), is a private co-ed boarding school in Shunde District, Foshan City, just south of Guangzhou, in the People's Republic of China.
 CGS has a campus area of 33 hectares with more than 3,500 students on campus.

 History

 CGS was founded in 1994, and was the first school established within Bright Scholar Education Group.
 CGS added IB Diploma Programme (International Baccalaureate) in 2001, and A-level (General Certificate of Education Advanced Level) and IGCSE programs (International General Certificate of Secondary Education) in 2007.

+Subjects

+International Baccalaureate

+As an IB school, CGS offers the IB Primary Years Programme (PYP), although it is heavily influenced by the Chinese national curriculum.